ecto/duino/README.md

 ###board.write(msg)

-Write a message to the board using predefined delimiters
+Write a message to the board, wrapped in predefined delimiters (! and .)

 ###board.pinMode(pin, mode)